-- 1. An overall grade point average (GPA) of 2.55 - 2.
-A grade point average (GPA) of 2.55 in all Education courses - 3.
+- 1. An overall grade point average (GPA) of 3.00 - 2.
+A grade point average (GPA) of 3.00 in all courses in the major - 3.
 Apply for Student Teaching, usually at the end of the third year - 4.
-Be recommended by the Program Director of Art Education and the Education Department Chairperson
+Be recommended for student teaching by the Program Director of Art Education and the Education Department Chairperson.